How can I ignore traffic from bots and crawlers?

 Administration

-By default, we exclude traffic coming from the most popular bots and crawlers but you may run into the ones that are still being tracked.
-In that case, you can deliberately ignore bots and crawlers from tracking.
+By default, we already filter out traffic from the most common bots and crawlers, but you might come across some that are still being tracked.
+If that happens, you can intentionally exclude these bots and crawlers.

 For a site or app